Use these resources to explore the world of mindfulness in detail.

 Mindfulness WA offers individual therapy and mindfulness courses.

-- Curtin’s Counselling and Disability Services
+- Curtin’s Counselling Services

 The Counselling Services Team offers Curtin staff and students a safe professional environment to deal with any issues affecting work or study.
 The service offers a variety of mindfulness-based programs.

 Mind and Movement have been providing Mindfulness courses, retreats and workshops since 2013.
 The founder, Kathryn Choules (PhD) is a qualified instructor of Mindfulness Based Stress Reduction through the Center for Mindfulness at the University of Massachusetts.